 Stimulates muscle trigger points, restoration of muscular tonus, and balance

 Cold Vs Hot Therapeutic Laser

-The majority of therapeutic laser equipments used are commonly known as “cold lasers”.
+The majority of therapeutic laser equipment used is commonly known as “cold lasers”.
 These lasers have very low power and for that reason do not generate any heat on the skin.
-Treatment with these lasers is known as “Low Level Laser Therapy” (LLLT).
+Treatment with these lasers is known as “Low-Level Laser Therapy” (LLLT).

-Both hot and cold lasers have similar depth of penetration into the body.
+Both hot and cold lasers have similar depths of penetration into the body.
 The depth of penetration is determined by the wavelength of light and not the power.
 The difference between the two is the time it takes to deliver a therapeutic dose.
-A 15 watt hot laser will treat an arthritic knee to the point of pain relief, in about 10 minutes.
-A 150 milliwatt cold laser would take over 16 hours to deliver the same dose.
+A 15-watt hot laser will treat an arthritic knee to the point of pain relief, in about 10 minutes.
+A 150-milliwatt cold laser would take over 16 hours to deliver the same dose.